Recurrent migraines can be functionally disabling and can impair quality of life.

 Migraine Prophylaxis in Pregnancy

 It is very important to maintain a cautious approach.
 Risks and benefits should be discussed with the patient in detail.
 Labetalol at a dose of 150 mg twice per day has shown some benefit in pregnant women.
 Propranolol, topiramate, amitriptyline, fluoxetine, and gabapentin are pregnancy category C drugs.
-Valproic acid is teratogenic and contraindicated, and use of lisinopril and Candesartan is not recommended for pregnant women.
+Valproic acid is teratogenic and contraindicated, and the use of lisinopril and Candesartan is not recommended for pregnant women.

 Recurrent migraines are often functionally disabling and can impair quality of life.
 Prophylactic therapy may decrease the frequency, severity, and duration of migraine attacks, increase responsiveness to acute migraine therapy, and improve quality of life.